Category: women through history

 WWI and then the Revolution

-But to read about the sisters, is to empathise and admire their spirit and kindness.
+When I read about the sisters in Helen Rappaport’s enthralling books, I could only admire their spirit and kindness.
 They were sweet innocent girls in a time of horrible terror.
 As sisters they were very close both in age and association.
-Born just two years apart from each other over a ten-year period, Olga, Tatiana and Maria in the last years of the 1800s and Anastasia in the new century.
-Three years later their baby brother was born to much fanfare.
+Born just two years apart from each other over a ten-year period; Olga, Tatiana and Maria in the last years of the 1800s, and Anastasia in the new 20th century.
+Three years later their baby brother, Alexey was born to much fanfare.
 An heir, a son, at last.
 The sisters never resented the gender bias of succession.
 It was normal for the times.
 Succession was usually via a son not a daughter.

 Hemophilia, a German empress and a mad monk